Uncovering Opportunities in the Pharma Patent Landscape

-Innoplexus’s proprietary technology has access to 97% of publicly available life sciences data, making it possible to generate insights from a single platform that uses various biomedical terms derived from a concept-based search employing synonyms and related terms.
-This life sciences ontology- enabled search helps in generating insights most useful to life sciences and pharma, making patent research for a specific indication or therapeutic area possible and creating potential growth opportunities in pharma.
+Innoplexus’s proprietary technology has access to over 95% of publicly available life sciences data, making it possible to generate insights from a single platform that uses various biomedical terms derived from a concept-based search employing synonyms and related terms.
+This life sciences ontology-enabled search helps in generating insights most useful to life sciences and pharma, making patent research for a specific indication or therapeutic area possible and creating potential growth opportunities in pharma.

 Reference: 1.
 2018 biopharmaceutical research industry profile and toolkit.
 PhRMA. https://www.phrma.org/industryprofile/2018/.
 Accessed April 3, 2019.